skratchdot/mongodb-schema/README.md

     wildcards - array (default: [])
         By using the $, you can combine report results.
-        For instance: '$' will group all top level keys and
+        For instance: '$' will group all top level keys and 'foo.$.bar' will combine 'foo.baz.bar' and 'foo.bar.bar'

     arraysAreWildcards - boolean (default: true)
-        When true, 'foo.0.bar' and 'foo.1.bar' will be combined into 'foo.$.bar' When false, all array keys will be reported
+        When true, 'foo.0.bar' and 'foo.1.bar' will be combined into 'foo.$.bar'
+        When false, all array keys will be reported

     fields - object (default: {})
         Similar to the usage in find().
-You can pick fields to include or exclude.
+You can pick the fields to include or exclude.
 Currently, you cannot pass in nested structures, you need to pass in dot notation keys.

 ## Usage: ##